Warith Deen Mohammed: Political and social activities

 He sat on a number of councils and committees, both domestically and abroad.
 In 1986, he was selected to serve on the World Supreme Council of Masajid (mosques) as one of only three representatives of the United States.
-Also in 1995 he was selected as a President of the World Conference of Religions for Peace (WCRP) and addressed its governing board in Copenhagen, Denmark.Life The Final Battlefield, W.D.M.
-Publications, Chicago, 2008 In January 1997, he was appointed to then President Bill Clinton's Religious Advisory Council.
+Also in 1995 he was selected as a President of the World Conference of Religions for Peace (WCRP) and addressed its governing board in Copenhagen, Denmark.
+In January 1997, he was appointed to President Bill Clinton's Religious Advisory Council.
 In 2000, he was named to the executive committee of the Religious Alliance Against Pornography (RAAP).

 He made his opinions on political matters known.
 On July 4, 1976, he started the New World Patriotism Day celebrations which were conducted on Independence Day in major cities across America.

 In 1984, Mohammed went against the mainstream African American political establishment and opposed Reverend Jesse Jackson's run for the Democratic nomination for president.
 In 1985, to protest the Chicago probate court handling of an American Muslim Mission case, he organized a "Walk for Justice" that drew 500,000 participants.

 On December 23, 1989, he spoke at the Annual Conference of the Islamic Committee for Palestine on the plight of the Palestinians.
 In 1990, Mohammed supported and endorsed Neil Hartigan for Governor of Illinois.
 He gave his support to the peacemaking and humanitarian efforts of Bishop Samuel Ruiz.

 On September 10, 1990, he participated in the international conference on the "Current Situation in the Gulf", where he made his opposition to Iraq's invasion of Kuwait a matter of public record.
 He stated: "We consider President George Bush to be an honorable man.
 We commend his actions in ordering the surgical strikes on Iraqi military installations.
 These efforts to avoid excessive loss of human life are appreciated."

 On behalf of the Muslim American Community, he donated $85,000 to Nelson Mandela to aid his efforts to end apartheid in South Africa during a personal meeting in Oakland, California on June 30, 1990.
 On September 11, 2001, he denounced the terrorist attacks as un-Islamic.